 D. USNH PCard Administrator Responsibilities:

-- Making recommendations for program policies and procedure updates as needed
+- Making recommendations for program policies and procedure updates, and develop training materials for the online modules as needed

 - Annually reviewing the list of Cardholders for inactivity and proposing PCard closings to campus Finance offices